The Size-Mass relation at Rest-Frame $1.5\mu$m from JWST/NIRCam in the COSMOS-WEB and PRIMER-COSMOS fields: Light Profile Fits

 We find, and remove, one galaxy with a retrieved S\'ersic index within $10^{-3}$ from the boundaries of the parameter space suggesting the sampler got stuck there.

-For 514 sources \textsc{GalfitM} produces a fit with $\chi_{reduced}^2 >3$.
-A visual inspection of these fits reveals that for the vast majority (506) the $\chi_{reduced}^2$ is driven by those galaxies fitted simultaneously with the target, and not by the target itself.
-We refit these sources, masking the nearby galaxies and we find that they converge properly, with much lower $\chi_{reduced}^2$ for 497 out of 506.
+For 514 sources, \textsc{GalfitM} produces a fit with {$\chi_{reduced}^2 >3$}.
+A visual inspection of these fits reveals that for the vast majority (506) the {$\chi_{reduced}^2$} is driven by those galaxies fitted simultaneously with the target and not by the target itself.
+We refit these sources, masking the nearby galaxies, and we find that they converge properly, with much lower {$\chi_{reduced}^2$} for 497 out of 506.
 The remainder are omitted from the final sample.

-Visual inspection by MM of all $26\,003$ fitted galaxies shows 36 mergers and 2 lensing systems that are not properly fitted and, therefore, discarded (6 mergers and the 2 lensing systems were among those fits with $\chi_{reduced}^2>3$).
-We further reject 5 galaxies that were only partially covered by the NIRCam mosaics, leaving the fitting results unreliable.
-Our final sample with reliable S\'ersic profiles includes $25\,960$ galaxies of which $3\,082$ are quiescent and $22\,878$ are star-forming.
+Visual inspection by M.M. of all {$26\,003$} fitted galaxies shows 36 mergers and two lensing systems that are not properly fitted and are, therefore, discarded (six mergers and the two lensing systems were among those fits with {$\chi_{reduced}^2>3$}).
+We further reject five galaxies that were only partially covered by the NIRCam mosaics, leaving the fitting results unreliable.
+Our final sample with reliable S\'ersic profiles includes {$25\,960$} galaxies of which {$3\,082$} are quiescent and {$22\,878$} are star-forming.

 In Figure \ref{fig:3gal} we show the \textsc{GalfitM} fitting results for three randomly selected galaxies.
-Although low redshift high-mass galaxies are bright and extended, our pipeline uses sufficiently large cutouts to enable accurate background estimates.
-At the same time, for low-mass high redshift galaxies we see that the SNR is sufficiently high for a precise size estimate (larger than 30 (50) for 84\% (50\%) of galaxies with $M_\star<9.5~{\text{M}}_\odot$ and redshift $z>2$).
+Although low-redshift high-mass galaxies are bright and extended, our pipeline uses sufficiently large cutouts to enable accurate background estimates.
+At the same time, for low-mass high-redshift galaxies, we see that the signal-to-noise ratio (SNR) is sufficiently high for a precise size estimate {(larger than 30 (50) for 84\% (50\%) of galaxies with $M_\star<9.5~{\text{M}}_\odot$ and redshift $z>2$)}.

 The uncertainties retrieved for S\'ersic index ($n$) and effective radius are systematically underestimated by \textsc{GalfitM} \citep{van-der-wel12}.
 Following the prescriptions in \cite{van-der-wel12} and \cite{martorano23}, we reassess the uncertainties: we adopt a baseline uncertainty of 0.1~dex on the S\'ersic index for galaxies with SNR~=~50 and on $R_{\text{e}} $ for galaxies with SNR~=~20, and compute the final uncertainties as $\propto 1/\sqrt{\rm{SNR}}$.
 This methodology is based on an analysis of HST/WFC3 data \citep{van-der-wel12}.
 The SNR of JWST/NIRCam is much higher, producing, at times, very small uncertainties.
-In fact, for $\sim32\%(5\%)$ of the galaxies the \textsc{GalfitM} uncertainty on $R_{\text{e}}$($n$) is larger than the SNR-based value, and we retain the former.
+In fact, for $\sim32\%(5\%)$ of the galaxies, the \textsc{GalfitM} uncertainty on $R_{\text{e}}$($n$) is larger than the SNR-based value, and we retain the former.